Most Likely to Be Diagnosed & Most Likely to Be Left out the Spotlight

 Hiding in Plain Sight – Asian Women and Endometriosis by Nikita Aashi Chadha

 Last year, I wrote about the prevalence of white privilege within the reproductive health space, and the dangers that come with only displaying one side of the story.
 This article acts as a follow up to the previous; I’m going to discuss why it’s important for brown and black voices to be seen as true advocates of reproductive and mental health conditions.
 Intersectional feminist theory is based on the premise that our identities are dynamic.
 We have multiple layers of who we are that will intersect or interlock in our daily lives, determining the levels of oppression we may face.
-They span across gender, sexuality, class, religion and race.
-This needs to be understood when it concerns women of colour – as we don’t only face inherent bias through racism, but also misogyny.
-The two cannot be separated, and we generally find ourselves caught between the two.
+They span across gender, sexuality, class, race, ability (as a starting point, there are other intersections not included like nationality and religion).
+This needs to be understood when it concerns women of colour – as we don’t only face inherent bias through racism, but also because of patriarchy and misogyny.
+These concepts can’t be separated, and we generally find ourselves caught between the two.
 My last article on this topic addressed it through the lens of reproductive health in its entirety, but I want to focus on a specific illness this time… Endometriosis.

 But, I digress and will bring us back to the topic of today – the prominence of white narratives and understanding Endometriosis.
 I have asked you previously to close your eyes and imagine the individuals we know that are associated with this disease.
 They are never Asian (unless you are a close friend of mine, and I have beaten you to death with this subject) and that is worrying to me as a young, Asian woman.
-Not only because it impedes the collective psyche of Asian women and our narratives, but because actually – scientifically, it has been proven that you are twice as likely to be diagnosed with Endometriosis as an Asian woman, than a white woman.
+Not only because it impedes the collective psyche of Asian women and our narratives, but because actually – scientifically, it has been proven that you are twice as likely to be diagnosed with Endometriosis as an Asian woman than a white woman.
 And interestingly enough, if you are white, you are 50% more likely to be diagnosed than if you are black (Black women are more likely to be diagnosed with Pelvic Inflammatory Disease, which is closely linked to sexual health and ideas around black female sexuality.
-Medical and societal bias plays a part in the diagnosis rate for sure, but i’ll investigate that more closely in the next piece that will compare the experiences of white women and women of colour when it comes to healthcare) It is worth noting that in this instance I have said women, and not individuals, in reference to the studies that are at the end of the article.
-The studies include diagnosis rates from those who were assigned female at birth and identify that way.
-It is understood by Cysters generally, and me personally, that not only those who identify as female can suffer with Endometriosis.
+Medical and societal bias definitely play a part in the low diagnosis rate)

-Imagine my surprise, having already written a piece about how damaging it is to show only white portrayals of this disease, when encountering these studies.
-This is something that has been studied pre-1990 and continues to this day – which most Asian women aren’t even aware of.
+Imagine my surprise, having already written a piece about how damaging it is to show only white portrayals of this disease, to find these studies through a simple Google search.
+This is something that has been studied pre-1990 and continues to this day, and that most Asian women aren’t even aware of.
 I know I wasn’t.
 And yet here it was, as black and white as it could be:

 “Women of Filipino (p < 0.01), Indian (p < 0.01), Japanese (p < 0.01), and Korean (p < 0.05) origin specifically were more likely to have endometriosis than Caucasian women” – https://www.ncbi.nlm.nih.gov/pubmed/28417349